Go on, SPEND the TIME… Read it.

 Unlike the case of the tweeter band-aid which is used to save money, bridge-mount assemblies are more expensive than pole-mount assemblies.
 This is a classic example of misallocating funds.
 The only rationale we can discern for the use of bridge-mount tweeters with acoustic lenses is that possibly, (tone-deaf) manufacturers who use them believe that they are visually more attractive and will aid in the marketing process.

 The overall diameter of our round models are only as large as they need to be.
-If you compare ours to other brands you will find that our diameters are smaller.
-This is because we do not add any extra space or material between the woofer/midrange frame and the mounting frame to make them look larger or fancier.
-Our woofer/midrange drivers are mounted in a “far forward” position.
-Most, if not all of the competing designs which utilize the inferior nonsensical bridge-mounted tweeters, are forced to recess the woofer/midrange driver back into the assembly in order to provide room for the bridge.
-Once again, this further contributes to diffraction & early reflections creating a "mega-phone effect."
+If you compare ours to other brands you will find that our mounting and finished-size diameters are smaller.
+This is because we do not add any extra space or material between the woofer/mid-range driver frame and the mounting frame to make them look larger, fancier or to accommodate tweeter bridges.
+Our woofer/mid-range drivers are mounted in a “far forward” position.
+Competing designs which utilize bridge-mounted tweeters, are forced to enlarge the mounting frames and recess the woofer/midrange driver back into the assembly to provide room for the bridge.
+Once again, this further contributes to diffraction & early reflections and creating a “mega-phone effect.”

 Confluence of Science, Art, & Ecology

 Each Noble Fidelity model employs drivers that have been carefully matched for sensitivity & linearity with high power handling & extended frequency ranges.
 Technically elegant crossovers marry the drivers into a nearly seamless, harmonious partnership.
-EQ switches for midrange & high frequency trimming are present on rectangular & round models for addressing room acoustics on a practical basis.
+EQ switches for mid-range & high frequency trimming are present on most models for addressing room acoustics on a practical basis.

 With all of the forgoing in mind and purpose, understand that we are determined to do our part to treat the Planet better.